BatGap Logo

 Rick: Yeah.

 Tom: So you’re talking about the two types of belief, though, weren’t you?
-I mean, so I distinguish between the belief that concurs with experience, I would call seeing.
-And I would call or understanding or knowing.
-And then the belief that is not based upon experience or evidence, I would call belief.
+I mean, I distinguish between the belief that concurs with experience—I would call that seeing, or understanding, or knowing—and then the belief that is not based upon experience or evidence, I would call belief.

 Rick: Or faith.

-Rick: Yeah, it’s like, “Hey, I’ve got something here now, believe that and I’ll lead you along so you can experience it yourself”.
+Rick: Yeah, it’s like, “Hey, I’ve got something here now.
+Believe that, and I’ll lead you along so you can experience it yourself.”
 I mean, you go to graduate school, for instance, to study physics, and you believe in Heisenberg’s uncertainty principle, even though you don’t understand it yet.
-And then you study it for a while and you get to do some experiments and you say, “Sure enough, it works”.
+And then you study it for a while and get to do some experiments, and you say, “Sure enough, it works.”
 You know, then you have some experiential verification.

-Tom: Absolutely, and in science, we have to believe, like when I read something in a medical paper, for example, and I have to believe that the write-up is accurate.
+Tom: Absolutely.
+And in science, we have to believe.
+When I read something in a medical paper, for example, I have to believe that the write-up is accurate.
 I have to believe that they’re being scrupulous when they’re writing it up.
 I have to believe the results are genuine results and they haven’t just made them up.
-And there’s a whole infrastructure of belief and you have to trust your scientific colleagues, that their experiments are legitimate.
+And there’s a whole infrastructure of belief, and you have to trust your scientific colleagues that their experiments are legitimate.

 Rick: Yeah.